-The CFB produces and mails the official New York City Voter Guide for each regularly scheduled primary and general election and publishes an interactive online edition on its website.
-Currently, only candidates for municipal offices are allowed to submit statements for the Voter Guide.
-In citywide election years, such as 2013, the CFB also produces a video voter guide and coordinates a debate program for candidates running for citywide offices.
+The CFB produces and mails the official New York City Voter Guide for each regularly scheduled primary and general election.
+The Guide is produced in print, online, and in video format.
+Currently, only candidates for municipal offices are allowed to submit statements for the Voter Guide, although the online edition contains information about other races on NYC ballots.
+In citywide election years, the CFB also coordinates a debate program for candidates running for citywide offices.